bokeh/bokeh/sphinx/source/docs/user_guide/bokehjs.rst

 ``Bokeh.Charts.bar``
 ''''''''''''''''''''

-To create bar charts using ``Bokeh.Charts.bar``, the basic usage is:
+The following lets you create basic bar charts with ``Bokeh.Charts.bar``:

 .. code-block:: javascript

     Bokeh.Charts.bar(data, { options })

-Where ``data`` is a JavaScript array that has as elements lists that are "rows" from a data table.
-The first "row" should contain the column headers.
+Where ``data`` is an array with entries representing rows of a data table.
-Here is an example that might represent sales data from different regions for different years:
+The first row should contain the column headers.
+Here is an example of some sales data from different regions for different years:

 .. code-block:: javascript